LiskArchive/lips/proposals/lip-introduce_bft_module.md

 This value is important for the block verification and fork choice rule.
 * `maxHeightPrecommitted`: The maximum height of a block for which the weight of precommits is at least a certain threshold value, see LIP [“Add weights to Lisk-BFT consensus protocol"][lip-weighted-lisk-bft] for details.
 This value is important for knowing up to which height the chain is finalized.
-* `maxHeightCertified`: The maximum height of a block for which a certificate has been generated and included in the chain, see [LIP “Introduce a certificate generation mechanism”][lip-certificate-generation].
+* `maxHeightCertified`: The maximum height of a block for which a certificate has been generated and included in the chain, see [LIP “Introduce certificate generation mechanism”][lip-certificate-generation].
 This value is important for validating aggregate commits and for the [unlock transaction in DPoS][lip-unlock-condition].

 For computing the three values above, the following inputs are required: